ASKabalan/Jax-multihost/README.md

 ## 3.3.
 Simulating on CPU

-If you don't have access to multi GPU and/or multi node setup you can simulate anything in this tutorial on CPU.
+If you don't have access to multi GPU and/or multi node setup you can simulate anything in this tutorial on CPU (except [7.
+Collective communications](#7-collective-communications)).

-First make sure that you have `mpi` (cuda or not cuda aware) and the `jax` cpu variant
+First make sure that you have `mpi` (cuda aware or not) and the `jax` cpu variant

 ```bash
 pip install --upgrade pip